SomeWeekendReading/someweekendreading.github.io/_posts/2022-03-19-unexpected-inspiration-on-russia.md

 when he has something to say in his areas of expertise.

 Well, maybe not body-building.
 I mean, he's an _expert_, I'm just not interested.
 But the other stuff, yeah.
 Good guy.
+Not perfect, of course, what with a couple extramarital affairs.
+Still, good for many purposes.

 I'm very, very happily surprised.
 Feel free to make fun of me for not already knowing this; I promise it's ok.